kacluk123/impact-recruitment-task/README.md

 ---

-## Improvements and Features That Could Be Added
+## Improvements and features that could be added

 1. **More tests**